vaibhav519/Walkover-Quiz/README.md

 5. Added control to store the answers to question and show a detailed analysis of the quiz results.
 6. Added a feedback section so that user can give some feedback when they face some issue.
 7. Added registeration form with validation, before login user has to register themself.
+8. Overall score will be displayed on the leaderboard section based on all the scroes of a particular quiz that a user take.
+9. Admin can assigned negative marking to the quiz.
+10. Admin can add or remove a particular quiz.

 # Setup: